Robin Rowan – updated December 15, 2022 and July 30, 2019

 The Iran Nuclear Deal Made it Worse

-The Obama Administration and the rest of the P5+1 that negotiated the notorious Iran Nuclear Deal must realize they have empowered both of these rogue nations by ignoring reality.
-Iran and North Korea have no concern of the UN Security Council or agreements they have made with the world in the past.
+The Obama Administration and the rest of the P5+1 that negotiated the notorious Iran Nuclear Deal should have realized they empowered both of these rogue nations by ignoring reality.
+Iran and North Korea have no concerns about the UN Security Council or agreements they have made with the world in the past.

 The UN is not doing enough and appears powerless.
-The US and P5+1 are feeding both North Korea and Iran’s foul intentions by ignoring their historical relationship, Iran’s terrorist behavior, and initiating the bogus Nuclear Deal.
-Iran has not signed it, not committed to its rules or inspections, but is still demanding all the sanctions relief.
+The US and P5+1 are feeding both North Korea and Iran’s foul intentions by ignoring their historical relationship, Iran’s terrorist behavior, by initiating the faulty Nuclear Deal.

-This shows weakness by the West not only to Iran but to North Korea as well.
+The Iran Nuclear Deal shows weakness by the West not only to Iran but also to North Korea.
 Given the concessions Iran received in the nuclear talks, Iran is confident there will not be consequences to their actions.

-The billions of dollars released to Iran via the undeserved sanctions relief under Iran Nuclear Deal fed the terrorism worldwide, Hezbollah, the ongoing missile program, and Iran’s control over Syria, Iraq and feeding the sectarian wars.
-And the released funds may very well go to North Korea for development of more nuclear and missile technology.
+The billions of dollars released to Iran via the undeserved sanctions relief under the Iran Nuclear Deal fed terrorism worldwide.
+The funds fed the terrorists of Hezbollah, the ongoing missile program, Iran’s control over Syria and Iraq, and feed sectarian wars in Yemen.
+And the released funds may very well go to North Korea for the development of more nuclear and missile technology on behalf of Iran

 It’s time for the media to get its eyes off of perceived political protection of the Iran Nuclear Deal and former President Obama’s legacy and on to the larger world picture.

-Secretary of State Kerry negotiated and coddled Iran, the world’s largest state sponsor of terrorism, while the leadership screams “Death to America” and holds American hostages.
+Then-Secretary of State Kerry negotiated and coddled Iran, the world’s largest state sponsor of terrorism, while Iranian leadership screams “Death to America,”.
 Their partner in weaponry and deceit, North Korea, is emboldened as the Middle East explodes under Iran’s leadership.

 It’s time for the close partnership of Iran and North Korea to be revealed for what it is.
 And that is the greatest danger to not only Israel and the United States but to the world.